jaredaritter/todo/README.md

 # To Do project from TOP

-- Basic ToDo project.
-Currently WIP.
+- ToDo project using the basics.
+HTML, CSS, Vanilla JS.
+WIP.

 ## Roadmap/Todo